• Skip to primary navigation

 • 1 vanilla pod/bean cut lengthways

-• 4 large firm pears Conference, Williams, Comice
+• 4 large firm-ripe pears Conference, Williams, Comice or Bosc

 Instructions

-• Boil the sugar with the water, vanilla and coffee in a heavy based casserole dish or saucepan with a lid for about 10 minutes.
+• In the large pan, boil the sugar with the water, vanilla and coffee for about 10 minutes.
 Once boiling, turn down the heat.

-• Peel the pears and cut them in half horizontally.
-Place them completely in the syrup and poach them gently with lid on for 20 minutes.
+• Peel the pears.
+Either keep them whole or cut them in half vertically.
+Carefully place them completely in the syrup and poach them gently with lid on for 20 minutes.

-• Boil up the coffee syrup for about 20 minutes until concentrated and thickened.
+• Boil up the coffee syrup for about 10 minutes until concentrated and thickened.
+Pour half of the syrup over the pears, cool then chill and pour the rest of the syrup in a little jug.

 Notes

-Variation: infuse the bruised seeds from 4 cardamom pods to the coffee poaching liquid, remove, and serve with chocolate, cardamom & ginger macarons (see page 56 of Mad About Macarons!)
+Variation: infuse the bruised seeds from 4 cardamom pods to the coffee poaching liquid, remove, and serve with chocolate, cardamom & ginger macarons.

 Jill Colonna standing in a French patisserie lab holding a giant whisk over an oversized mixer bowl